Basilan, Philippines: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B and C. Be careful to choose the correct kind.
-The vast majority of adapters that you can buy are simply plug changers and require your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types A, B and C. Make sure to pick the necessary type.
+A lot of adapters currently sold are just plugs and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most locations.

 • Airplane phone mount